Soma (biology): Ultrastructure

 The soma of a neuron (i.e., the main part of the neuron in which the dendrites branch off of) contains many organelles, including granules called Nissl granules, which are composed largely of rough endoplasmic reticulum and free polyribosomes.
 The cell nucleus is a key feature of the soma.
 The nucleus is the source of most of the RNA that is produced in neurons.
 In general, most proteins are produced from mRNAs that do not travel far from the cell nucleus.
 This creates a challenge for supplying new proteins to axon endings that can be a meter or more away from the soma.

+Microtubules and neurofilaments

 Axons contain microtubule-associated motor proteins that transport protein-containing vesicles between the soma and the synapses at the axon terminals.
 Such transport of molecules towards and away from the soma maintains critical cell functions.
 In case of neurons, the soma receives a large number of inhibitory synapses, which can regulate the activity of these cells.
 It has also been shown that microglial processes constantly monitor neuronal functions through somatic junctions, and exert neuroprotection when needed.